nasrinrezaei/Algorithm/README.md

 ```

+### Quadratic probing

-### Quadratic probing is similar to linear probing and is one of the common strategies of open addressing.
+Quadratic probing is similar to linear probing and is one of the common strategies of open addressing.
 When a collision occurs, quadratic probing does not simply skip a fixed number of steps but skips a number of steps equal to the "square of the number of probes", i.e., 1,4,9,.... steps

 Quadratic probing has the following advantages: